jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

 ## Introduction

-This project focuses on implementing data analytics workflows using PySpark in two different big data notebook environments: Databricks and Zeppelin.
-The overall goal was to strengthen practical experience with distributed data processing, structured APIs, and notebook-based analytics using PySpark.
+This project focuses on implementing data analytics workflows using PySpark in two different notebook environments: Databricks and Zeppelin.
+The main goal was to strengthen practical experience with distributed data processing, structured DataFrame APIs, and notebook-based analytics using PySpark.

 In the Databricks portion of the project, I worked on retail transaction analytics using a PostgreSQL retail dataset.
 I loaded the data into Databricks with JDBC and used PySpark DataFrames to clean, transform, and analyze the data.
 The work included monthly sales analysis, placed versus canceled orders, active users, new versus existing users, and RFM customer segmentation.

-In the Zeppelin portion of the project, I evaluated PySpark on Zeppelin notebook using the World Development Indicators dataset stored as a Hive table in a Hadoop environment.
-This part of the project focused on understanding how PySpark works in a Zeppelin + Hadoop + Hive ecosystem and how analytics workflows differ from Databricks.
-Together, both implementations helped me understand PySpark across multiple distributed platforms.
+In the Zeppelin portion of the project, I evaluated PySpark on Zeppelin notebook using the World Development Indicators dataset stored as a Hive table.
+This part of the project focused on understanding how PySpark works in Zeppelin and how analytical workflows can be developed using Spark SQL and PySpark DataFrames in a notebook environment.

-Technologies used in this project include PySpark, Databricks, Zeppelin, PostgreSQL, JDBC, GCP Dataproc, Hadoop, Hive Metastore, and structured DataFrame APIs.
+Technologies used in this project include PySpark, Databricks, Zeppelin, PostgreSQL, JDBC, GCP Dataproc, Hive Metastore, and structured DataFrame APIs.

 ---

-## Databricks Hadoop Implementation
+## Databricks Implementation

 The Databricks implementation uses a retail transaction dataset stored in PostgreSQL.
 The dataset includes invoice number, stock code, item description, quantity, invoice date, unit price, customer ID, and country.
 I connected Databricks to PostgreSQL using JDBC and loaded the retail table into a PySpark DataFrame.